Grants for Good Places

 Grant Program Guidelines

 You need a detailed budget to apply.
-Using the example budget for guidance, download and complete your own version of the budget template and attach it to your application.
+Using the example budget for guidance, complete your own version of the budget template and attach it to your application.

-Please note that the budget template will open to a browser version which is not editable, but once downloaded you can customize it to your project’s needs.
+Please note that the budget template will open to a browser version which is not editable, but once downloaded (File -> Download) or copied (File -> Make a Copy) you can customize it to your project’s needs.

 During each application period, we offer a series of free, online and in-person workshops to support the ideation and planning of your placemaking idea.
 Join us to collaborate, ask questions, and connect with fellow community innovators.